What is the benefit to taking an extract?

 Herbal Papaya is non-GMO sourced, USDA organic, fair trade sourced, certified Kosher and Vegan and the best quality of the freshest papaya leaves.
 Take a small amount the first time you take it to make sure you don’t have an allergy to the herb or the ingredients.

-If you have any itching, a rash, extreme headaches or vomiting discontinue using the supplement to see if you get better.
+If you have any itching, a rash or vomiting discontinue using the supplement to see if you get better.